SimrinBrar/CPSC210FinalProject/README.md

 ## Movie Tracker App

-For my personal project, I plan to make a **movie tracker app.** This app will be helpful for people who want to keep a list of their favourite movies, as well as keep leave ratings on each movie on a scale of one to five stars.
+For my personal project, I plan to make a **movie tracker app.** This app will be helpful for people who want to keep a list of movies they have watched, as well as keep leave ratings on each movie on a scale of one to five stars.
 Some user stories to describe this app include:

 - As a user, I want to be able to add a movie to a list of movies I have seen